 Two exams will be given, one midterm approximately halfway through the school year and a final at the end of the year.
-You may take the exams in the classroom during the in-class period, elsewhere with an approved proctor, or at home with a video monitoring system.
+You may take the exams in the classroom during the in-class period or elsewhere with an approved proctor.
+Make up requests will require exceptional circumstances.
 The exams will be closed book, and timed.
 You must show your work to achieve full credit.
 Partial credit is given for incorrect solutions.
 See the exam proctoring requirement in the next section